Ohio

 A voter may be required to cast a provisional ballot for the following reasons, among others:

-• The voter changed their name and moved to a different precinct without updating their address by the voter registration deadline (30 days prior to the election).
+- The voter changed their name or moved to a different precinct without updating their voter registration by the deadline (30 days prior to the election).

 Voters who move to a different voting precinct or county and have not updated their voter registration may go to the local board of elections for the new residence, sign an affirmation on the provisional ballot envelope that will serve as a notice of change of residence, vote a provisional ballot, and sign an attestation that they moved and will not vote in another location.